Get a 20% discount from our partners! Discount code will get added automatically when you submit the form.

 The Customs department in any country makes sure goods are legal.
 When you're preparing to ship your car, you'll go through Customs in America first.
 Then, you'll have to pass through when your vehicle reaches its destination.

-They inspect your car at the port and may withhold it if it doesn't comply with their laws.
+They inspect your car at the port and may withhold it if it violates their laws.
 That's why partnering with a reliable shipping company is essential to help you prepare a car.

 Although there are usually other authorities at the port, they differ according to the country.